filebot/filebot-docker/README.md

 docker run --rm -it -v data:/data rednoah/filebot -script fn:configure --def osdbUser=USERNAME --def osdbPwd=PASSWORD
 ```

 Your user settings will be stored in `-v data:/data` (i.e. bind named persistent volume `data` as `/data` into the container file system) which is the persistent application data folder common to all FileBot docker containers.
-Please read [Run your app in production ➔ Manage application data ➔ Volumes](https://docs.docker.com/storage/volumes/) for details.

 ## How to do I run the process inside the container as a different user?